btayhan/Alignment-BWA/README.md

 ![14bm](https://github.com/btayhan/Alignment-BWA/assets/144340455/175f0314-1a9d-4ad5-9c11-bb2e1c6bb2a8)

 With the advent of next-generation DNA sequencing technologies, the volume of sequence data has increased exponentially.
-Mapping this vast quantity of sequencing reads to large genomes presents significant challenges to existing sequence alignment programs.
-These challenges stem not only from the sheer volume of data but also from the complexity of the genomic landscape, including variations and repetitive sequences.
-To address the need for both efficient and accurate read mapping, numerous new alignment programs have been developed.
-These tools employ advanced computational algorithms to meet the dual demands of speed and precision, which are crucial for analyzing sequencing data and extracting meaningful biological insights.
+Mapping this vast quantity of sequencing reads to large genomes presents significant challenges to existing sequence alignment programs [1].
+These challenges stem not only from the sheer volume of data but also from the complexity of the genomic landscape, including variations and repetitive sequences [1].
+To address the need for both efficient and accurate read mapping, numerous new alignment programs have been developed [1][2].
+These tools employ advanced computational algorithms to meet the dual demands of speed and precision, which are crucial for analyzing sequencing data and extracting meaningful biological insights [2].
 The common alignment tools are based on (1) spaced-seed indexing or (2) Burrows–Wheeler transform:

 - Spaced-seed indexing tools are described as slower and more memory-intensive but are effective at mapping long gaps in sequences.
-This approach uses patterns (or "seeds") with specific spaces to identify possible alignments before performing a more detailed comparison.
+This approach uses patterns (or "seeds") with specific spaces to identify possible alignments before performing a more detailed comparison[2].
 ![Sequence_Alignment_Example](https://github.com/btayhan/Alignment-BWA/assets/144340455/398261af-e2d0-4bee-a5e8-bc9aa8be793e)

 Figure 1.
 Spaced-seed indexing